dp-os/gez/examples/docs/src/en/guide/frameworks/preact-htm.md

 ---
 titleSuffix: Gez Framework Preact+HTM SSR Application Example
-description: Build a Preact+HTM SSR application based on Gez from scratch.
+description: Build a Preact+HTM SSR application from scratch using the Gez framework.
 This example demonstrates the basic usage of the framework, including project initialization, Preact configuration, and entry file setup.
 head:
   - - meta
     - property: keywords